ChaiyachetU/Bin2Dec/README.md

 - [x] User can enter up to 8 binary digits in one input field
 - [x] User must be notified if anything other than a 0 or 1 was entered
 - [x] User views the results in a single output field containing the decimal (base 10) equivalent of the binary number that was entered

-## Bonus features

-- [x] User can enter a variable number of binary digits